National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/glossary.md

 # Glossary
+## Provides you with an explanation of terms, definitions and abbreviations.

 ### ABAC (Attribute-Based Access Control)
 A security model that controls access to resources based on attributes (such as user roles, location, time, and device type).
 It enables dynamic, fine-grained access management to enhance security and compliance.